Multidisciplinary Creative Carl Addy: “Be a fan first and leave your ego at the door”

 Carl Addy: Yes, I think so many people within the industry are incredibly talented, but unfortunately, it’s easy to get caught up in the dilemma of comparing yourself to others.
 You need to realize that your talent is the key.

 Being a creative means making stuff from nothing, which is your biggest asset.
 You shouldn’t take that for granted.
-To stand out as a creative, you need to focus on your individual journey, know who you are and what you stand for.
+To stand out, you need to focus on your individual journey, and know who you are and what you stand for.

 It’s not easy to create your world, but it’s possible.
 And even if it’s not possible, the act of trying is therapeutic.
 So if you have lost the joy in your work, take one aspect you like.
 Play with it, and experiment with new tools as if you were still at design school.
 Enjoy the process without having any expectations, and leave your ego at the door.
 Be as enthusiastic as a kid again.